Choose another writer in this calendar:

 for DAW books in 1972 and reprinted by Starmont House in 1987.

 A Cultural History of the Modern Age, inspired by H.G.
 Well's The Outline of History (1920), was dedicated to Max Reinhardt.
 Its first volume dealt with Renaissance and Reformation, the second Baroque, Enlightenment and the French Revolution, and the third part Romanticism, Liberalism, Imperialism, and Impressionism.
 Friedell's view is subjective and intuitive – all history is saga and myth and it is nothing more than a difference in degree between historian and poet.
-"All the classifications man has ever devised are arbitrary, artificial, and false," Friedell wrote, "but simple reflection also shows that such classifications are useful, indispensable, and above all unavoidable since they accord with an innate aspect of our thinking."
+"All the classifications man has ever devised are arbitrary, artificial, and false," Friedell stated, "but simple reflection also shows that such classifications are useful, indispensable, and above all unavoidable since they accord with an innate aspect of our thinking."
 Following the Hegelian lines of though, Friedell sees his subject basically as a the process of spiritual history.
 Oswald Spengler's (The Decline of the West, 1918-1922) pessimism and atheism he rejects.
 From the English writer, historian, and critic Thomas Carlyle (1795-1881) Friedell adopted the romantic "great man" theory of history, the hero-worship, totally ignoring its ominous connection with the political reality of his day.
 Every era and every generation has according to Friedell its own hero, a genius, who personifies the Zeitgeist, the spirit of the age.
 Nietzsche was for Friedell the epitome of the pre-WW I era.
+A Cultural History of the Modern Age was published by the respectable publishing firm Beck; the American translation by Alfred A. Knopf came out in 1930-32 (reprinted in 1933).

 After finishing A Cultural History of the Modern Age Friedell started to work on the two-volume cultural history of antiquity, Kusturgeschichte des Altertums, which he did not complete.
 However, its first part came out in Switzerland in 1936, after publishers in Germany refused to accept anything from Friedell.